-Fishing Altona Pier with lures
+Fishing at Altona Pier

 At Altona, you’re likely to be catching pinkies and flathead so you don’t need to fish too heavy but should be prepared for the odd large snapper.
 If your bait fishing from the pier then a light to medium rod between 7 foot and 9 foot is ideal.
 Casting directly from the end of the pier out towards the artificial reefs.
 We find that a 2-4 or 3-5 kilo rod will be enough.
 A good overall rig to use is a running sinker rig to a swivel and 50cm of strong leader finished with a pilchard tail or squid tentacles.
 Or a paternoster rig with pilchard, pipi or raw chicken will fish well in the immediate area.

 This spot usually fishes well on the tide change often seeing pinkies caught on the incoming high tide and flathead caught on the outgoing low tide.
 But the surrounding areas tend to fish well on dawn and dusk.
 Many anglers have reported having more success on large snapper during windy conditions.
 Remember that certain fish are seasonal.
-Snapper active in the warmer months and Salmon active in the colder months.
+Snapper is active in the warmer months and Salmon active in the colder months.

 Children will need to be closely supervised when fishing on the pier.
 The pier can be quite slippery and there is a decent drop of the edges.
 There are also anglers casting quite close to each other, so they will need to watch flying hooks.
-However, this is a great place for the family if you intend to have some fun on the beach with the kids.
-Parking during the peak of summer can be challenging as this is a popular area.
-If your fishing, try and get in early to avoid the crowds.

 Often there are rows of anglers so the biggest danger will be avoiding line tangles or walking behind someone who is casting, so be weary of those around you.
 Also, you’re likely to catch toadfish, stingrays and banjo sharks which are a pest, just make sure you handle them with care and put them back into the water safely.